-C.5 Autonomous Robotic InSpEction (ARISE)
+C.5 - Autonomous Robotic InSpEction C.5.3 - Key outputs, outcomes and impacts (ARISE)

 The modern world needs sophisticated mineral products which increasingly need to be mined underground as surface deposits are depleted.
 Extraction relies on blast mining processes which require detailed geotechnical inspections to be undertaken post-blast to ensure safety before mining operations can proceed.
 The post-blast environment is dangerous, with risk of rock falls and fumes endangering human inspectors.
 Safety protocols in the mining industry also vary globally with the risk to inspectors increasing in some areas.